MENU

 Billy Kim Scholarship: The Billy Kim Scholarship is awarded annually to academically qualified students from Korea.
 Any recipient who qualifies shall be eligible to receive the scholarship for four successive years.
 Click here for more information about International Students.

-Please note that undocumented high school seniors and DACA students should work with both our Admissions Office and Financial Aid Office on aid that may be available to you from the University.
-Additionally, the Net Price Calculator is not applicable to non-FAFSA filers seeking enrollment.
+Undocumented high school seniors and DACA students should work with both our Admissions and Financial Aid Offices on need-based aid that may be available to you from the University.
+Stateside students not eligible to file the FAFSA should complete the Undocumented/DACA Student Application for Need-Based Aid .
+Please note that the Net Price Calculator is not applicable to International Students seeking enrollment.

 (University grants and scholarships are generally tuition based.
-Therefore, receipt of external funds that are also tuition based will reduce institutional grant and scholarship eligibility.)
+Therefore, receipt of external funds that are also tuition based may reduce institutional grant and scholarship eligibility.
+Awards and amounts are subject to change without notice upon receipt of new information.)

 Carson-Newman offers other scholarship program opportunities in an effort to support and invest in your long-term graduation and career goals as an undergraduate student.
 Scholarships are renewable for a maximum of four years, beginning with the first-time freshman fall semester, provided that the requirements as specified by the program or school are still being met.
 Scholarships are applicable towards a student’s first bachelor’s degree during fall and spring terms, not summer terms.